ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

 <div class="alert alert-info" role="alert" markdown="1">
 **NEWS**: (_For upcoming and current incidents, see the [Status](/hpc/status/index.html) page_)
+2026-02-23: All jobs and logins on Wynton have been paused until further notice.
+The team is focused on resolving the issue.

 2026-01-30: Protected (P3 and P4) data and accounts have been decommissioned.
 Only Wynton Regular (P1-P2) accounts can use the cluster from now on.

 2026-01-16: The maximum job run-time is now limited for all Protected users such that their jobs finish by January 29 at 01:00 am.